 - 2.13.
 Mutual Ventures state that the financial outlook for SCF could be improved through a dedicated drive to focus on throughput of work, with a review of existing cases being closed where they are low risk. - 2.14.
 The Task and Finish Group heard that managing risk and closing cases requires stable leadership and management to ensure social workers felt confident and safe in their decision-making and this is now in place. - 2.15.
-The draft Business and Improvement Plan makes the following assumptions to reduce spending: - a 5% reduction in families being stepped up to statutory social care by more targeting in the early help teams; - The in-house fostering service will target six new carers by the end of 2023/24 with further recruitment planned in future years; - Improved commissioning for accommodation for unaccompanied asylumseeking children and commissioning support to improve participation with children and young people (subject to receipt of DfE grant funding). - 2.16.
-It is critical that there is a renewed focus on driving down demand where appropriate and monitoring against these targets will help identify whether these are overly ambitious or not ambitious enough.
+The draft Business and Improvement Plan makes the following assumptions to reduce spending: - a 5% reduction in families being stepped up to statutory social care by more targeting in the early help teams; - The in-house fostering service will target six new carers by the end of 2023/24 with further recruitment planned in future years; - Improved commissioning for accommodation for unaccompanied asylum-seeking children and commissioning support to improve participation with children and young people (subject to receipt of DfE grant funding). - 2.16.
+It is critical that there is a renewed focus on driving down demand where appropriate and monitoring against these targets will help identify whether these are overly ambitious or not ambitious enough. - 2.17.
+There are also demand pressures that are caused by national factors.
+The demand pressures are mainly caused by a significant increase in unaccompanied asylum seeking children (UASC) and increase in need for external residential placement.
+There is also a significant increase in caseloads in general.
+Some of the financial pressures for UASC is due to a delay in receiving funding from the Home Office and is therefore more of a cashflow issue than a demand pressure.